appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/button.md

 <dd>

 Add a [Google reCAPTCHA](https://www.google.com/recaptcha/about/) site key to enable reCAPTCHA verification for the button, which helps protect your application from spam and automated bots.
-The token is available in the API pane under the `recaptchaToken` key.
+You can use the [recaptchaToken](#recaptchatoken-string) reference property to retrieve the token.

 See how to configure [Google reCAPTCHA Keys](/reference/widgets/button/google-recaptcha/).